tmakatos/qemu/docs/devel/vfio-user.rst

 access to different areas of video memory, but may have indeterminate behavior if concurrent acceses are performed to command or status registers.

+Note that unrelated messages sent from the sevrer to the client can appear in between a client to server request/reply and vice versa.

 Socket Disconnection Behavior
 -----------------------------
 The server and the client can disconnect from each other, either intentionally